psu-libraries/researcher-metadata/README.md

 If a user takes any of the possible actions to comply with the open access policy for a publication, then the result will be recorded in RMD, the open access status of the publication will change, and the user will no longer be notified about the publication.

+## ScholarSphere Open Access Deposit Workflow

+Users can upload their open access publications within RMD's profile section from the ScholarSphere deposit workflow.
+There are several steps to this process:

+1. The user uploads their files to be sent to ScholarSphere
+1. RMD analyzes those files to try to determine if the publication uploaded is a Published or Accepted version
+1. The user can confirm which version the uploaded publication is
+1. RMD then tries to grab permissions data for the publications from Open Access Button
+1. The user is presented a form with autocompleted fields using permissions data and data stored in RMD to be reviewed and/or editted
+1. The user submits the form and the files and metadata are sent to ScholarSphere

+## OA Workflow

+WIP:  The OA Workflow is an admin feature meant to replace some manual, external processes in which admins gather open access publications uploaded to Activity Insight, do some curation and analysis, and upload them to ScholarSphere.
+Since much of the curation and analysis uses data stored in RMD, this process can be implemented in a more centralized, organized fashion within RMD.

 ## Dependencies
 This application requires PostgreSQL for a data store, and it has been tested with PostgreSQL 9.5 and 10.10.
 Some functionality requires the [pg_trgm module](https://www.postgresql.org/docs/9.6/pgtrgm.html) to be enabled by running `CREATE EXTENSION pg_trgm;` as the PostgreSQL superuser for the application's database.